+1. This report describes the exploratory longline fishery for Antarctic toothfish (Dissostichus mawsoni) in Division 58.4.1.
+Prior to 2017, this fishery was an exploratory fishery for Dissostichus spp., however, in order to better align the target species with the species that dominates the catch and tagging data, the target species was specified as D. mawsoni, with any Patagonian toothfish (D. eleginoides) caught counting towards the catch limit for D. mawsoni.

-- 1. This report describes the exploratory longline fishery for toothfish (Dissostichus spp.) in Division 58.4.1.
-This fishery was first agreed by the Commission in 1999 (Conservation Measure (CM) 166/XVII) and licensed vessels have operated in this fishery since 2005, targeting primarily Antarctic toothfish (Dissostichus mawsoni). - 2.
-The current limits on the exploratory fishery for Dissostichus spp. in Division 58.4.1 are described in CM 41-11.
-The precautionary catch limit for Dissostichus spp. in 2016 was 660 tonnes and this was applied to research fisheries at small-scale research units (SSRUs) including research blocks within those SSRUs (Figure 1).
+2. The current limits on the exploratory fishery for D. mawsoni in Division 58.4.1 are described in Conservation Measure (CM) 41-11.
+The precautionary catch limit for Dissostichus spp. in 2017 was 532 tonnes and this was applied to research fisheries at small-scale research units (SSRUs), including research blocks within those SSRUs (Figure 1).

-Figure 1: Location of research blocks in Division 58.4.1 in 2016.
+Figure 1: Location of research blocks in Division 58.4.1.

-- 3. In 2016, the fishery was limited to one vessel from each of Australia, France, Japan, the Republic of Korea and Spain; although Australia, Korea and Spain were the only Members that conducted research fishing during this season. - 4.
-For 2017, a total of five vessels, one each from Australia, France, Japan, Korea and Spain, have notified their intention to participate in the exploratory fishery for Dissostichus spp. in Division 58.4.1.
+3. In 2017, the fishery was limited to one vessel from each of Australia, France, Japan, the Republic of Korea and Spain; however, Australia, Korea and Spain were the only Members that conducted research fishing during this season.

+4. For 2018, a total of six vessels, two from Australia and one each from France, Japan, Korea and Spain, have notified their intention to participate in the exploratory fishery for D. mawsoni in Division 58.4.1.